Niger army endorses presidential coup plotters despite international condemnation - KTVZ

 The Chairman of the African Union Commission Moussa Faki Mahamat said on Wednesday he “strongly condemned” the actions by soldiers in Niger.

-The French, German and UK foreign ministries have also criticized the power grab.
+The French, German and UK foreign ministries have also criticized the coup.

-The US Embassy in Niger said it had received reports of political instability within the capital Niamey, and advised people to “limit unnecessary movements.”

-Agency footage from the capital Niamey showed the rest of the city appearing calm.

 The-CNN-Wire